 - The authenticator length, ABYTES, quantifies the authenticity protection provided.
 It also determines how much longer a ciphertext is than its plaintext.
-The possible values of ABYTES are integers between 0 and 32 (inclusive).
-Values in excess of 16 are not claimed to provide additional security.
-While we call ABYTES a parameter, we do not insist that it be held constant throughout a session; an implementation is free to vary this value with each message encrypted.
-Still, we expect that most users will fix ABYTES for the duration of a session. - The extensions directive, EXTNS, unlocks capabilities that have traditionally been seen as beyond-scope of an encryption scheme's functionality.
+The possible values of ABYTES are integers between 0 and 16 (inclusive).
+While we call ABYTES a parameter, we do not insist that it be held constant throughout a session; an implementation is free to it with each encryption.
+Still, we expect that most users will fix ABYTES for the duration of a session. - The extensions directive, EXTNS, will, in the future, unlock capabilities that have traditionally been seen as beyond the scope of an encryption scheme's functionality.
 These include: secret nonces (secret message numbers); plaintext-length obfuscation (via a specified padding regime); and encoding ciphertexts into a prescribed alphabet.
-These extension can be realized by a wrapper that keylessly transforms a plaintext, AEZ encrypts it, then keylessly transforms the result.
+These extension will be realized by a wrapper that keylessly transforms a plaintext, AEZ encrypts it, then keylessly transforms the result.
 A document defining these extensions, and how they are encoded by EXTNS, will be released later.
+We emphasize that AEZ itself does not support secret nonces.

-AEZ parameters have defaults; they are ABYTES = 16 and EXTNS = $[0]^3$ .
+AEZ parameters have defaults; they are ABYTES = 16 and EXTNS = $[0]^3$.
 The only named parameter set, aez, uses these defaults.
 A conforming AEZ implementation is free to select defaults different from the ones given.
 It is also free to let the user select ABYTES and/or EXTNS through the argument list of procedures and to let these values vary across calls.
-In any context where the key length or nonce length are required to be fixed, we will select byte lengths for these of KEYBYTES = 16 and NPUBBYTES = 12.
+In any context where the key length or nonce length are required to be fixed, we will select byte lengths for these of KEYBYTES = 16 and NPUBBYTES = 12, respectively.

-Some readers may find fault with calling EXTNS an AEZ parameter but failing to specify at this time AEZ's behavior when it takes on a non-default value.
+Some readers may find fault with calling EXTNS an AEZ parameter but failing to specify anticipated pre-processing and post-processing behavior when EXTNS takes on a non-default value.
 The decision is part of a strategy to meld baseline AE functionality with a variety of additional features.
-A reader who persists in finding fault with the outlined approach is welcome to regard EXTNS as the constant $[0]^3$ .
+A reader who persists in finding fault with the outlined approach is welcome to regard EXTNS as the constant $[0]^3$.